• Skip to primary navigation

 green salad tossed in French dressing with added toasted nuts, herb flowers and wild strawberries

-However, as we're making this at home we can add many things - that's the beauty of this recipe.
-Choosing the best green salad ingredients is down to what you can find that's both fresh and in season for the ultimate flavour and nutrients.
+But at home we can do better.
+A simple mixed green salad can be so much more - just by adding what's in season for ultimate flavour and nutrients.
 The result is you can adapt it from your summer to winter recipes - even for your holiday dishes.

 For the best green salad, choose from your favourite, fresh and seasonal green lettuce leaves.
 Here are just some: iceberg, gem, lamb's lettuce, baby spinach and pea shoots.
 If you like your leaves with a more sharp, peppery taste, go for watercress, arugula or rocket.
 Would you believe the French adore slightly bitter Dandelion leaves (known as 'pissenlit')?